material-admin/doc-material-components/toggle-button-examples/Web-toggle/web-button-example.md

 title: "Example article: Web button"
 layout: detail
 section: components
-excerpt: "This is an example of the Web Material Button developer article for material.io.
+excerpt: "This is an example of the Material Button developer article for the web.
 It uses the template from [../dev-article-template.md]"
 iconId:
 path: /
 api_doc_root:
 @import "@material/button/mdc-button";
 -->
-# Buttons
+# Button

+Buttons allow users to take actions, and make choices, with a single tap.

-The buttons component for the material.io web platform consists of two implementations:
+The Material Design button component for the web has two implementations:

 * [`mdc-button`](#mdc-button) is a customizable button component with updated visual styles.
-This button component has several built-in styles to support different levels of emphasis, as typically any UI will contain a few different buttons to indicate different actions.
-Use `mdc-button` can implement the following material buttons:
+It has several built-in styles to support different levels of emphasis or indicate different actions.
+Use `mdc-button` to implement the following material buttons:
   * [Text button](#text-button)
   * [Outline button](#outlined-button)
   * [Filled button](#contained-button)